tesshsu/slackConnectorApi/README.md

 npm start

 # Build the Docker image in the server folder
-docker build -t bank-validation-app .
+docker build -t slack-connector-app .

 # Testing with unit tests
 npm test